znicolaou/faraday/README.md

 # Files in the faraday repository
 The file faraday.py is a python script to integrate the equations of motion for inviscid Faraday waves in inhomogeneous domains with the finite element method.
 The files pendula.nb and plotfaraday.nb are Mathematica notebooks to plot results from simulations.
 The file accel.py is a python script for controlling an Arduino to collect data from an accelerometer in Faraday wave experiments.
-The arduino-cli files are command line interfaces for controlling the Arduino.
 The folders contain data files from experiments and simulation output.

 # System requirements
 The python code has been run with anaconda 3.8, which can be downloaded here: https://www.anaconda.com/distribution/.
 The scripts require packages numpy, scipy, matplotlib, pyserial, fenics, and mshr, Create a new anaconda environment and install from the default channels with `conda create -n faraday_env numpy scipy matplotlib pyserial`.
 Activate the environment with `conda activate faraday_env`, then install fenics and mshr from the conda-forge channel with `conda install -c conda-forge fenics mshr`.
 NB the matplotlib package from the conda-forge channel has not worked well on mac systems.

+The accelerometer script uses the arduino command line interface, which can be installed following the instructions here: https://arduino.github.io/arduino-cli/dev/installation/.
+It is written for an Arduino Uno, and the serial port must be set correctly for communication: https://support.arduino.cc/hc/en-us/articles/4406856349970-Find-the-port-your-board-is-connected-to.

 # Usage
 Running the script `./faraday.py -h` will produce the following usage message: